-At first he says "truth", now he refers to this "truth" that the church is to preserve and proclaim as "the mystery of godliness."
+At first he says "truth," now he refers to this "truth" that the church is to preserve and proclaim as "the mystery of godliness."
 Two ways of saying the same thing.
-The "gospel" is the truth, the mystery!
+The "gospel" is the truth, is the mystery!

-- Truth - in that the gospel explains who the true God is, what man's true condition is, how God has saved man from condemnation, what happens after death, and who God sent as true Savior.
+- Truth - in that the gospel explains who the true God is, what man's true condition is, how God has saved man from condemnation, what happens after death and who God sent as the true Savior.

-- Mystery - This truth about God, man's condition, salvation and the future was not known until revealed by Jesus Christ.
+- Mystery - This truth about God, man's condition, salvation and the future was not known in its entirety until it was revealed by Jesus Christ.

 He who was revealed in the flesh, Was vindicated in the Spirit, Seen by angels, Proclaimed among the nations, Believed on in the world, Taken up in glory.